vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 and I immediately close it back, in well under a second).
 For the 150 lb, with my right hand, I am able to keep it closd for about 3-5 seconds.

+## Update on 2024-05-13

+For the first time ever, I took out my 200 lb hand gripper and started trying to close it.
+After a few attempts, I was able to get it to the parallel position with each hand individually, but no further.
+I was able to get it to close by wrapping one hand around another for the last portion (from parallel to close).